Team Portal Login Client Login

 HEALTHCARE FUNDING

 Some people with dementia will qualify for healthcare funding but the application process isn’t always easy.
-Your CCG will conduct a comprehensive assessment of your needs to determine whether you are eligible for healthcare funding.
+Your ICB will conduct a comprehensive assessment of your needs to determine whether you are eligible for healthcare funding.

 Learn more about healthcare funding.